schirliuradu/Auth-manager-node/README.md

 # Auth manager

+This is the first microservice of the `Project manager` cluster.

+### About _Project manager_

+_**Project manager**_ is a management tool that allows company users to create projects and tasks, assign tasks to projects and users, and track the progress of the tasks.

+### Tech specs

-This project is a nodejs with TypeScript application that uses Mysql for data storage and TypeORM for database management.
+The auth manager microservice is a _nodejs_ with _TypeScript_ application that uses _Mysql_ for data storage and _TypeORM_ for database management and _Apache Kafka_ as message broker.
-This is part of the Project manager node microservice cluster, responsible only for jwt auth and user management.

 ## Features